What follows is a collection of Questions and Answers to help you become acquainted with RTUC.

 Somebody handed me paper Uni-money at a parade, what is that for?

 Uni-money is our small way of rewarding you for your participation.
 It is good for one year from the date of issue and is non-transferable.
 Because it is a reward for participation, the person who earned it (did the participating) is the only one who may use it.
-It is good for anything that you might give the club money for: t-shirts, RTUC and USA dues, patches for your jacket, uniform items, gym fees, etc. Uni-money earned at a parade or performance is worth $1 each.
+It is good for anything that you might give the club money for: t-shirts, RTUC dues, patches for your jacket, uniform items, gym fees, etc. Uni-money earned at a parade or performance is worth $2 each.
 You may also get reimbursement from our treasurer for other unicycling related expenses such as new equipment or registration fees.
-See the reimbursement form on the Member Resources page for details and make sure to include receipts or other proof of your expense.
+See the reimbursement form on the Uniform page page for details and make sure to include receipts or other proof of your expense.

 I’m really excited about my new passion, unicycling, and would love the world to know.
 Can I get more unicycling t-shirts and stuff besides the blue club shirt?